files-community/Files/.github/ISSUE_TEMPLATE/critical-high-priority-bug-report.md

 Add any other context about the problem here.
 For instance, are you building from source or using a precompiled build/snapshot?

 **Log file**
-Please post the log file here so that we can understand you problem better.
+Please post the log file here so that we can understand your problem better.
 You can access it from Settings->About->Open log location.